spatie/laravel-medialibrary/docs/handling-uploads/advanced-creating-a-custom-vue-or-react-component.md

 ## Helper components

-While building the UI components that are packaged with the Medialibrary Pro, we quickly noticed a lot of repeating patterns between the collection and attachment components.
-This is why we decided to extract some components to the language specific libraries, and export them from here, rather than keeping duplicates in all the separate UI component libraries.

-When building your own UI component using the Medialibrary Pro, you can also make use of these components where and if you want, which should make the process a lot easier.
-Below, you can find a list of the components you can use, including an explanation of their purpose, their usage, and required props.
-You can also use them as inspiration when building your own UI components from scratch.
+When building your own UI component using the Medialibrary Pro, you can also make use of these helper components.

 ### DropZone